- Chart

 Disclaimers:

-This JSON output is generated based on publicly available information and industry analysis.
-Financial data and market share figures are estimates and subject to change.
-This analysis is for informational purposes only and should not be considered financial advice.
+This JSON output is based on publicly available information and industry estimates.
+Financial data and market share figures are approximate and subject to change.
+This analysis is for informational purposes only and should not be considered investment advice.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.